|Home » Products » Northern Lights Exploration Tour|

 SOUTH SHORE, REYKJAV√ćK & BLUE LAGOON (370 km/230 mls)

 From Kirkjub√¶jarklaustur we head across the Eldhraun lava field to the village of V√≠k, where we make a photo stop.
 The black lava beach with high bird cliffs and pounding waves is very impressive.
 Further west we reach the high but narrow Seljalandsfoss waterfall which plunges from the mountain.
 In the afternoon we return to Reykjavik and have about 2 hour leisure time to explore Iceland's capital on our own, visit museums, do some shopping or simply rest after all this touring.
 In the evening, we get to soak in the famous Blue Lagoon.
-After an Icelandic farewell dinner at a local restaurant, we go on one last nocturnal tour to seek more Northern Lights.
-Around midnight we reach Reykjav√≠k for one last night.
+Return back to Reykjavik and your your hotel.
+Dinner on your own.
 Overnight at Klettur Hotel or similar.

 Day 8 ReykjavikMeals: Breakfast

 Individual transfer by Flybus airport shuttle from your accommodation in Reykjav√≠k to Keflav√≠k airport.